Working as a photographer since 2000, I have been lucky to have travelled and photographed extensively around the UK.

-For around 15 years I have travelled extensively throughout the UK photographing architecture.
-I have got to know areas of its urban & industrial landscape quite well and have always been drawn to scenes that give a sense of the country’s deep weave.
+Interested in the rich accumulations of environment, I have always been drawn to scenes that give a sense of the country’s deep weave.
 Scenes that capture the significance of homes, industry, infrastructure and landscape.
-The relationships that underpin and sustain a country.
+The features and relationships that underpin, sustain and characterise a country.